Frequently Asked Questions

 We really can’t discount our engraving as that is a labor cost but with larger quantities, we can see where our price breaks are from our suppliers and work from there.

-We do have some special pricing for schools – please contact us by email to inquire on those.
+We do have some special pricing for schools – please contact us by email to inquire about those.
 A large percentage of our customers are in the non-profit sector and we just cannot reduce our pricing and still be a viable business – we hope people understand.

 Laser engraving coated metals (what many of our competitors do) is faster and therefore cheaper.
 We think it looks awful.
 But we do have a lower cost option which is full-color sublimation.
 Gold metal with black lettering has a very rich look and stands in fairly well for engraving.
 With colorful logos and borders, we think the sublimation process offers awards that really “Pop” and are of high quality as well.

 Full-color sublimation is a process of embedding special dyes into specially coated metals and plastics.
 It is permanent and will not fade.
 We have a white aluminum-colored tag that has been outside in Vermont for 3 years and looks as bright and clear as it did originally.

 The answer here could be a long article but in general, a rotary engraving machine is driven by compressed air which pushes a diamond or carbide tip into the material and scrapes a pathway.
 The engraving tip is driven into the material.
 A laser is a light that burns.
 For metal, that means that the colored coating is burned off, or an applied coating is burned into the metal and the remainder washed off, for plastics the laser burns into the material leaving a path to be filled with paint or clearing one color of the material that sits atop another.

 We will only do metal with a rotary machine and generally prefer plastics on the laser.
 Glass is best sandblasted although some more economy glass does very well on the laser.